CrackberryPi/hardware/README.md

 ![EEPROM](https://github.com/CrackberryPi/hardware/raw/master/images/HAT.png)

-This needs to be a CAT24C32 (32kbit, 4kbyte).
+This needs to be a CAT24C32 (32kbit, 4kbyte, same package and pin-out).
 By default the EEPROM is write-protected.
 By soldering the solder-jumper of shorting the testpads the write-protect is disabled.
 This will reduce the risk of accidental EEPROM resetting and breaking HAT-'compliance', but still give full freedom to the user.

 Check [here](https://github.com/raspberrypi/hats/blob/master/eeprom-format.md) for further details on EEPROM programming.